isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ---
 title: 由世纪互联运营的 Office 365
-ms.author: sharik
+ms.author: office365servicedesc
-author: skjerland
+author: pamelaar
-manager: mnirkhe
 ms.audience: ITPro
 ms.topic: reference
 ms.service: o365-administration
 localization_priority: Normal
 ms.custom: Adm_ServiceDesc
 ms.assetid: 1c2dfe91-b522-4c72-a665-9bb50303ec96
-description: 由世纪互联运营的 Office 365 旨在满足中国用户对安全可靠的可扩展云服务的需求。此服务由 Microsoft 授权给世纪互联使用的技术提供支持。 ms.openlocfilehash: 2cbb01706acaf5902ceda7a2ee16bcd3497a5f28
-ms.sourcegitcommit: 2e9e8531ca651bfddcce04bb79cb72560a222d47
-ms.translationtype: MT
-ms.contentlocale: zh-CN
-ms.lasthandoff: 05/30/2020
-ms.locfileid: "44429107"
+description: Office 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
+This service is powered by technology that Microsoft has licensed to 21Vianet. ms.openlocfilehash: b5980a138152f874f75e10056c98da10bd9aa9ae ms.sourcegitcommit: d2cd67e52dd646b68bfbfd8a387e70a6da140a62 ms.translationtype: MT ms.contentlocale: zh-CN ms.lasthandoff: 07/14/2020 ms.locfileid: "45132226"
 ---
 # <a name="office-365-operated-by-21vianet"></a>由世纪互联运营的 Office 365

-由世纪互联运营的 Office 365 旨在满足中国用户对安全可靠的可扩展云服务的需求。此服务由 Microsoft 授权给世纪互联使用的技术提供支持。
+Office 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
+This service is powered by technology that Microsoft has licensed to 21Vianet.

 > [!NOTE]
 > 由 Office 365 的世纪互联版本运营的 Office 365 专为中国而设计。